 Technical data for the Vestas V52-850kW

 Power regulation Variable speed / variable pitch

 Number of blades 3

 Rotor diameter 52 [m]

 Hub height 44 [m]

-Maximum rotor speed 33 rpm
+Maximum rotor speed 33 rpm (assumed)

-5.1.2 Control of the wind turbine
+15 5.1.2 Control of the wind turbine

 The wind turbine control is of the pitch regulated variable speed type.
-The maximum tip speed is set to 90m/s, and is thereby greater than the tip speed of an original Vestas V52 wind turbine.
-Compared to common control strategies, this wind turbine is assumed to be equipped with a sensor measuring the rain intensity and/or the droplet size.
-The rather high tip speed of the wind turbine results in erosion of the leading edge when e.g. rain hits the blade.
-This is the reason that a control strategy is to reduce the tip speed.
+The maximum tip speed is assumed to be 90m/s, and is thereby greater than the tip speed of an original Vestas V52 wind turbine.
+Compared to common control strategies, this wind turbine is assumed to have a precipitation sensor.
+The sensor is capable of measuring and giving input to the turbine controller regarding the present rain intensity and/or the droplet size.
+As the tip speed is a governing factor in the erosion

+- 20 rate, the erosion control strategy consists in reducing the maximum tip speed, when the rain intensity and droplet size is exceed threshold values.
 This is done by reducing the maximum rotational speed of the wind turbine.
 Because a wind turbine is designed e.g. for maximum torque in the drive train, the reduction of the rotational speed implies that the maximum power is reduced.
-The wind turbine with the original control can produce a maximum mechanical power described by $P_0 = Q_0 \cdot \omega_0$, where P_0 is the original rated mechanical power, Q_0 is the original rated main shaft torque and ω_0 is the original maximum rotational speed.
+The wind turbine with the original control can produce a maximum mechanical power described by $P_0=Q_0\cdot\omega_0$, where P_0 is the original rated mechanical power, Q_0 is the original rated main shaft torque and ω_0 is the original maximum - 25 rotational speed.
 When reducing the rotational speed from ω_0 to ω_1 , the maximum torque limit must not be exceeded.
-Then the maximum power is reduced as well to P_1 , $P_1 = Q_0 \cdot \omega_1$.
+Then the maximum power is reduced as well to P_I , $P_I = Q_0 \cdot \omega_I$.
 An example from the computations is shown in Fig. 12.
 It is seen that the maximum torque is maintained despite of the difference in maximum rotational speed.